simplygreatwork/vanilla/examples/readme.md

 - dim the empty text in the empty page
 - approach component.js differently
 	- load the page, then extract the javascript to be primary
+	-

+- get rid  of Example class and use functional instead